-In summary of Christian’s journey, he runs away from his home across a plain, through the “slough of despond,” over the “Mount Sinai,” to the village of “Morality,” through the “wicket gate,” through a town and over a fence, up a “difficult hill,” across the “Valley of the Shadow of Death,” through “Vanity Fair” (from which William Makepeace Thackery derived the title of his most famous novel) which is a worldly city built by Beelzebub to please human delights, then across the “River of Life,” and onward to a castle, up into the mountains, through a land called “Beulah,” and finally across a deep river to arrive at the Celestial City.
+In summary of Christian’s journey, he runs away from his home across a plain, through the “slough of despond,” over the “Mount Sinai,” to the village of “Morality,” through the “wicket gate,” into a town and over a fence, up a “difficult hill,” across the “Valley of the Shadow of Death,” through “Vanity Fair” (from which William Makepeace Thackery derived the title of his most famous novel) which is a worldly city built by Beelzebub to please human delights, then across the “River of Life,” and onward to a castle, up into the mountains, through a land called “Beulah,” and finally across a deep river to arrive at the Celestial City.

 Echoing other Christian writings, like the Shepherd of Hermas, Pilgrim’s Progress is a framed narrative.
 The entire story is a detailed dream written by John Bunyan.
-Thus by making the story a mere dream, Bunyan removes a certain degree of blame from himself while being imprisoned for his radical beliefs.
+By making the story a mere dream, Bunyan removes a certain degree of blame from himself (he was once imprisoned for his radical beliefs).
 Also like other classical and Christian writings, the central plot is about a journey that concerns the supernatural, such as Dante’s Divine Comedy.
 However, the title of the book is enlightening.
 Instead of titling the book “Pilgrim’s Destination” or something along those lines, the title reveals the subject of the book to be progress.
 This is to say that the pilgrim is capable of moving upward, or advancing beyond his current state.
 By rejecting the wrong ways of the world, the pilgrim can advance toward a superior state of life, namely the life that comes after death.
 The original title for the book was: “The Pilgrim’s Progress from This World, to That Which Is to Come.”
 Pilgrim’s Progress is sometimes called the first novel written in the English language and it often tops various lists of the greatest novels ever written.
 It was written during one of John Bunyan’s two visits to prison in Bedfordshire for radical Puritanical preaching.
 At one time, illustrated versions of this book could be found in every colonial home in America.